ficonsulting/directoryr/README.md

 build_dirs()
 ```

-`build_dirs()` creates directories based on app.yml and at the lowest level places a simple app.R file for each app:
+`build_dirs()` creates directories based on app.yml and creates an app.R file for each app:

 ## app.R
 ```